 While that’s a rough definition of what quantum computing is, it’s certainly not an explanation of how it works.
 And that’s what most people want: a simple, concrete explanation of how quantum computers work.

-I’ve struggled for almost 20 years trying to find an answer that’s both accurate and helpful.
+I’ve struggled for over 20 years trying to find an answer that’s both accurate and helpful.
 Pretty much all my “simple” explanations just open a rabbit hole, creating more questions than they answer.

 So I was relieved to see this quote from Michael Nielsen, a quantum physicist who wrote the authoritative textbook on the subject and has arguably done as much as anyone to educate the world about quantum computing: